umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 #### Configuration Elements

 The following section describes each of the configuration elements.
-An example is provided for one service provider (GitHub).
+An example is provided for one service provider, GitHub.

 Not all values are required for all services.
 Those that are required are marked with an "*" below.